Top 15 Facts About Tanzania That Will Definitely Inspire You To Travel

 7. The Maasai tribe

-There are over 120 ethnic groups living across the country.
+Another interesting fact about Tanzania is that there are over 120 ethnic groups living across the country.

 The Maasai people are perhaps the most well-known.